Info

 The presentation traced each project through its macro-planning, landscape design, building layouts, and interviews with residents about their daily routines, offering a vivid, immersive tour of each site and its unique strengths and shortcomings.
 Ultimately, these studies invite us to reflect on the kind of life we envision for ourselves as we age.
 They also provide valuable insights for planners and designers striving to create environments that support aging with dignity and vitality.

 This exploration was made possible thanks to the 2024 Delano/Aldrich & Emerson Fellowship supported by the American Institute of Architects (AIA).
-The event was also recorded and will be available on our website in about 2-3 weeks.
+And a complete recording of the presentation and discussion can be found here.

 -